-Here at Feet First Toronto foot clinic, we treat a lot of folks with gait issues that afflict their knees and back.
+Here at Feet First Toronto Foot Clinic, we treat a lot of folks with Gait Issues that afflict their knees and back.
 People who have never experienced serious gait issues might assume that issues concerning the feet end at the ankles, but this is not the case at all.
 As medicine in general starts trending towards a more holistic approach to the body, the importance of proper gait and foot health in relation to the entire body comes clearly into focus.

-Once our patients have found their way to us, we begin the healing process by implanting stretching and light exercise and taking a look at their movement patterns through 3D video gait analysis.
+Once our patients find their way to us, we begin the healing process by implanting stretching and light exercise and taking a look at their movement patterns through 3D video gait analysis.
 This allows us to pinpoint the movement in need of correcting, so that while the patient heals, they can also implement preventative measures to alleviate their discomfort.

 Releasing the Tension